eanylin/openstack_kolla/Rebuild_Environment.md

 ## Environment Rebuild

-We will tear down the existing in this exercise and rebuild it with existing configurations to show that things will still work after that
+We will tear down the existing environment in this exercise and rebuild it from scratch

 ### Pre-Checks